|

 and pay rent.

-I found out when I came home one night to
+I came home one night after work at the

 next to mine.
 Within two weeks, Janie